 Inside palm thatched dwellings, it’s time for breakfast.
 But it’s not coffee the Kuna are sipping.
 It’s hot cocoa, the first of at least five cups they’ll drink today.
 Dr. Hollenberg learned that the water on the island needs to be boiled for consumption, and the Kuna like to then add cocoa — a local, lightly processed recipe very high in cocoa flavanol antioxidants.

 Meticulously assessing lifestyle and environmental factors, Hollenberg’s team concluded that the Kuna’s exceptional health is likely influenced by dietary factors related to this local cocoa, the most common drink on the islands.
 (It turns out mainland Panamanians drink little cocoa, and it’s generally the commercially available, highly processed, low in flavanols kind.)

 Hollenberg spent years continuing and confirming his research through controlled clinical trials.
 With a little help from the Kuna Indians, he profoundly advanced our understanding of cocoa flavanols and their compelling health benefits.

 Back to New England.
 My messy desk.
-Right in the middle, a steaming, guilt-free mug of FlavaMix cocoa.
-(Thanks Dr. Hollenberg!)
+Right in the middle, a steaming, benefit-rich mug of FlavaMix cocoa.
+(Thanks, Dr. Hollenberg!)